umar-siddiqui/atherenergy-tutorials/README.md

 - Enhanced contains search filter to be case insensitive on the title for fetch tutorials API
 - Added negative test case for tutorial controller actions
 - Added custom response for 401 unauthorized request
-- Implemented pagination feture on fetch tutorial api for batch requests
+- Implemented pagination feture on fetch tutorial api for batch records